 How to Do It

 Bring your awareness to your breath.
 Without changing the breath, notice all the different sensations of breathing.
 Begin counting your exhalations using your inner voice.
-With your first exhalation, your inner voice will say “one.”
-With your next exhalation, it says “two.”
-Keep going up to “ten” then count backwards, ten to one.
+With your first exhalation, silently say “one.”
+With your next exhalation, say “two.”
+Keep going, counting ten breath cycles.
+Then count another ten cycles, but this time count backwards, from ten to one.

 Give each breath your full attention.
 Notice the nuances in the sensations of breathing.
 Remember that you’re not changing your breath, just using it as an anchor for your awareness.